 Just about every university offers an undergraduate major in psychology, but few would consider someone with a BA or BS in psychology a psychologist (any more than someone with a BA in philosophy would be considered a philosopher).
 The most common degree for the practice of clinical psychology (the practice of psychotherapy or psychological testing) is a PhD or PsyD (doctorate of psychology) in that discipline.
 There are a variety of masters degrees (MA, MEd, EdM, MS) in psychology, but only some of these are qualifiers for clinical practice in psychology.
 Nearly always, if you’re visiting a psychologist for therapy (and he or she is, in fact, a psychologist) you’ll find they have a PhD or PsyD in psychology (and can therefore call themselves “doctor”).

 What does this mean for my therapy?

-Because psychologists with a doctoral degree have typically spent more time in school than psychotherapists from other disciplines, they may be more expensive option for psychotherapy.
+Because psychologists with a doctoral degree have typically spent more time in school than psychotherapists from other disciplines, they may be a more expensive option for psychotherapy.
 However, this is not nearly always the case (fees, while a complex matter, are set based, at least in part, on demand, for which academic training is only one factor).

 Because there is a broad diversity of training programs in clinical psychology, a psychotherapist’s status as a psychologist does not necessarily give clues as to the manner in which he or she will practice, nor his or her level of competence.
-I have worked with excellent psychologists and terrible ones as well.
+We have worked with excellent psychologists and terrible ones as well.
 Your best bet for choosing a good therapist (psychologist or not) is to do your research–get recommendations from friends, find out about post-graduate training, inquire about matters like years of experience, and shop around.